luisdavim/synthetic-checker/pkg/config/README.md

     ExpectedStatus int `mapstructure:"expectedStatus,omitempty"`
     // ExpectedBody is optional; if defined, makes the check fail if the response body does not match ExpectedBody string `mapstructure:"expectedBody,omitempty"`
+    // CertExpiryThreshold is the minimum amount of time that the TLS certificate should be valid for CertExpiryThreshold metav1.Duration `mapstructure:"expiryThreshold,omitempty"`
     BaseCheck
 }
 ```